 Have you ever asked yourself the question, “Where am I going?”
-Is your aim in life one, or perhaps several, of the signs in the picture aside?
+What is your aim in life?
 Have you thought about whether that’s everything life is about?

 We are surrounded by many offers which claim to give fulfillment to our lives.
 But what they can give us is only a temporary and never a real, permanent aim in life.
 Only a permanent aim can fulfill our deep longing for everlasting joy and peace.
 The offers of this world are short-lived and they will pass away.
 Therefore we should look for the answer beyond this world, which means to look for God.
 God created us and knows what is best for us.
 Because He is eternal He can grant us permanent fulfillment.

 Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 (Gospel of Matthew 6:19–21)

 Be aware that gathering temporary treasures binds your heart to them and very soon you will become a slave of your studies, job, movies or the like.
 You spend your time and energy on them and can’t think about anything else anymore.
 You have lost your freedom.
 But if you strive for spiritual treasures you will experience what real joy is.
 God will help you to understand the purpose of your life and what you should do.